Cockling in Morecambe Bay

 Live Shellfish registration documents

-There is a legal requirement for each batch/consignment of shellfish being removed from a designated area to be accompanied by a Registration Document.
-As we are the enforcement authority for the Leven cockle fishery, you must email firstname.lastname@example.org for registration/movement documents.
+There is a legal requirement for each batch/consignment of shellfish being removed from a designated area to be accompanied by a registration document.
+As we are the enforcement authority for the Leven cockle fishery, you must contact us for registration/movement documents by emailing: firstname.lastname@example.org.

 Information about species, location of production area and destination and treatment of the shellfish will be required prior to the issuing of documents.
 If you are not gathering from one of our production areas you should contact the local authority who cover that area and they will issue you with the relevant documents.

 Documents are issued in duplicate and must be completed by the person responsible for the removal of the shellfish from the bed.

 One copy must be sent with the batch of cockles to the re-laying area, purification, or heat treatment premises and the other retained for 12 months.